-< Denotes career development courses that are part of the Florida Criminal Justice Standards and Training Advanced Course Series.
+&lt; Denotes career development courses that are part of the Florida Criminal Justice Standards and Training Advanced Course Series.
 Students must be affiliated with a criminal justice agency and have approval from the agency head or the academy director prior to enrolling.
-Minimum grade of "C" required.